refreshed-hub/js-quiz/README.md

 # js-quiz

-A little personality quiz of sorts made made with JavaScript (front-end only).
+A little quiz of sorts about pop culture made made with JavaScript (front-end only, so cheating is possible).